Triphocius/Data-Science-and-ML-Breast-Cancer-Dataset/README.md

 Neural Network Architecture:

 A feedforward neural network with multiple hidden layers is used.
-The input layer has 30 neurons (corresponding to the 30 features).
-The hidden layers have 64 and 32 neurons, respectively.
+The hidden layers have 512 and 16 neurons, respectively.
 The output layer has a single neuron with a sigmoid activation function to predict the probability of malignancy.
 Model Compilation: